Kong/docs.konghq.com/app/enterprise/1.3-x/deployment/installation/centos.md

 Setting a password for the **super admin** before initial start-up is strongly recommended.
 This will permit the use of RBAC(Role Based Access Control) at a later time, if needed.

-1. Create an environment variable with the desired **super admin** password:
+1. Create an environment variable with the desired **super admin** password and keep password in a safe place:

    ```
     $ export KONG_PASSWORD=<password-only-you-know>